WFME (AM)

-WFME (1560 kHz) is a non-commercial AM radio station licensed to New York, New York.
+WFME (1560 kHz) is a non-commercial AM radio station licensed to serve New York City.
 The station is owned by Family Radio, a Christian radio network based in Franklin, Tennessee.

 History

 WFME traces its origin to an experimental mechanical television station with the call sign W2XR, which was established by inventor John V. L. Hogan, and initially licensed as a "visual broadcasting and experimental" station at 140 Nassau Street in New York City.
 The station went on the air on March 26, 1929, and broadcast from the Long Island City neighborhood of Queens.

 W2XR initially transmitted a video-only signal on 2100 kHz.
 It later added a companion audio signal, transmitted on 1550 kHz.
 At the time, the AM broadcast band ended at 1500 kHz, however, some receivers were capable of tuning to the higher frequency being used by W2XR.
 Hogan was a musical connoisseur, and drew on his record collection to provide the sound for his experiments, which typically lasted for an hour in the evening.
 Hogan's television broadcasts came to naught, but he began to hear from classical music fans who encouraged him to continue broadcasting music.

 On December 19, 1933, the Federal Radio Commission (FRC) authorized three new broadcasting frequencies, between 1500 and 1600 kHz, for high-fidelity operation.
 These new 20 kHz-wide channels were twice as wide as the standard AM broadcasting channels.
 Six applications were submitted to the FRC, including one for 1550 kHz in Long Island City from Hogan.
 Hogan's application was one of the four approved in April–the other stations, granted on the same day, were W1XBS in Waterbury, Connecticut, and W9XBY in Kansas City, Missouri, both on 1530 kHz, and W6XAI in Bakersfield, California, which shared 1550 kHz with W2XR.
 Although licensed as experimental stations, they were authorized to conduct commercial operations.
 Hogan's station, retaining the W2XR call sign, was licensed as an "experimental broadcast station" on June 29, 1934.